Indiana Tower: Proposal

 As part of the downtown revitalization campaign for Indianapolis, the state solicited designs for a distinctive piece of skyline architecture in the tradition of the Gateway Arch in St. Louis or the Space Needle in Seattle.
 The Pelli tower was to be located in the new Indiana Landing area of Indianapolis (which later became White River State Park).
 The Pelli design called for an obelisk 750 ft tall, with a diameter of 130 ft at the base and 64 ft at the peak that would "establish the Crossroads of America".
 As such, the design would have been taller than the Arch, the Washington Monument, and the Statue of Liberty.
 The proposed $25 million included the rerouting of West Washington Street to the south so that the tower could be placed on the east bank of the White River where the street had crossed the river.

-Failure

-The design was met with little local support.
-Some residents feared it too closely resembled a corncob, which would further the stereotype of Indiana as wholly rural.
-Others believed the bold nature of the design would overshadow the Soldiers' and Sailors' Monument, which had been the historic focal point of the city's design.
-The park took shape and thrived without its vertical landmark.
-However, following the success of the rest of the revitalization campaign, there have been renewed calls for construction of the tower.
-Pelli himself remained fond of the design, insisting that if the opportunity to make the project a reality materialized, he would have done it.
+The project never progressed as both the state and private donors refused to offer funding.